-Cargill comprises 69 businesses units across its five business segments.
+Cargill comprises more than 50 businesses units across its four business segments.
 The company offers a plethora of diversified operations and products, including grain, cotton, sugar, petroleum, and financial trading; food processing; futures brokering; health and pharmaceutical products; animal feed and crop protection; and industrial products such as biofuels, oils and lubricants, starches, salt, and fertilizer for crop and livestock farmers.
 Indeed, Cargill is one of the leading grain producers in the US, and its Excel unit (part of

-Minnesota-based Cargill has operations in 65 countries across six continents.
+Minnesota-based Cargill has operations in 67 countries across six continents.
 North America is the company's largest market, accounting for 37% of sales and other revenues.
 The Asia-Pacific Region accounts for nearly a quarter of sales, and Europe nearly a fifth.
-Latin America accounts for 14% of sales, while Africa and the Middle East make up the remainder.
+Latin America accounts for 13% of sales, while Africa and the Middle East make up the remainder.

 Typically, acquisitions make up about a third of Cargill's growth, but ultralow interest rates and lofty valuations suppressed the company's appetite for acquisitions in fiscal 2013.